Clark Newton, WalletHub Credit Card Advisor

-It’s also worth noting that American Express lets you check for pre-approved offers on their website.
+However, American Express lets you check for pre-approved offers on their website.
 Pre-approval means a strong chance of a successful application, and checking won’t hurt your credit score.
-Below, you can learn more about what types of applicants are likely to have the most success.

-To have a good chance at Amex EveryDay® Credit Card approval, you’ll need a 700+ credit score and the ability to afford a new line of credit.
-And even if that doesn’t describe you right now, it could someday, especially if you’re taking advantage of WalletHub’s personalized credit advice.
+So, to have a good chance at Amex EveryDay approval, you’ll need a 700+ credit score and the ability to afford a new line of credit.
+If that doesn’t describe you right now, you could consult WalletHub’s personalized credit advice.

 The Amex EveryDay® Credit Card from American Express